 Rachel Leonard currently serves as the Advisor for Student Support Services within the TRIO Department at the University of Michigan-Dearborn.
 As a graduate of UM-Dearborn in 2018, Rachel was the first in her family to earn a Bachelor's degree.
 Through her student involvement at UM-Dearborn, Rachel served in several leadership roles and as a student athlete.
 Outside of work, Rachel loves to improve her photography skills, work in the garden, or ride her longboard

 Parent Liaison, Program Assistant

 Larry is a Gear-Up representative and a student advisor for the college day program.
 Larry enjoys working with our students, assisting in field trips, and meeting parents in parent teacher conferences.
 He is also a weekend golfer and enjoys cooking on the grill with his family.

-Alex is a U of M Dearborn undergrad, dual majoring in Bio and Mechanical Engineering with a minor in Astronomy and assists in the College Day program.
+Alex is a University of Michigan Dearborn undergrad, majoring in Robotics Engineering with a minor in Computer Science and assists in the College Day program.
 Her goal after college is to assist in space exploration and study the effects of life in space.
 Alex is currently mentoring the FIRST Robotics Team #4680, Aztech Eagles, which is based in South-West Detroit.

 Rawan is a University of Michigan Dearborn undergraduate student, double-majoring in Psychology and Philosophy and is part of the Upward Bound Math and Science program.
 In the future, she hopes to become an attorney and also work in academia.
 In her spare time, Rawan loves watching true crime videos on Youtube.